kailasnv/Netflix-clone/README.md

 By using the TMDB website Api , the movie data in the app is always updated , and the app looks more real.

-note : movie videos are not available from this TMDB Api .

 ## Packages Used
      1.http  - The http package helps to perform all types of network requests in Flutter.